GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 We have also seen **hybrid** models with the on-going demand for Localization centrally funded and the unexpected or new demand funded through bill-back mechanisms in the first year.

 Ultimately the way to deal with budget issues is to change the lens through which your company management looks at localization.
 You might need to build a solid business case to secure funding for a project or initiative, but you should now have the partners and the data needed to complete that step successfully.
-See the chapter “Data Analytics for Globalization Strategy” if you feel your data is not as robust as you’d like it to be.
+See the chapter [“Data Analytics for Globalization Strategy”](#chapter-6-data-analytics-for-globalization-strategy) if you feel your data is not as robust as you’d like it to be.

 ### Best Practices at Hand

 The Globalization function in any company is built on trust and partnership.
 Building trust and partnership takes time and can only be achieved through intentional actions and proactive communication.
-You do not want to be the Globalization manager that only engages with stakeholders during an escalation, or who first meets a Product Manager to give them the bad news that their new application can not be localized because it first needs to be properly internationalized.
+You do not want to be the Globalization manager that only engages with stakeholders during an escalation, or who first meets a Product Manager to give them the bad news that their new application cannot be localized because it first needs to be properly internationalized.

 Regular, coordinated, and purposeful engagement with all stakeholders will help you increase the visibility of your organization inside your company, maximize the impact the Globalization team has on your brand and your company revenue on a global scale, with data to support your success story, and drive sustained process improvements and efficiencies.